-Every business needs a website, the first step towards getting your site online is registering a domain name.
+Every business needs a website, the first step towards getting your site online is to register a domain name.

 Below you’ll learn how to register a domain name, some domain registration mistakes you’ll want to avoid, and how to choose the best domain name possible.